dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/Provision/provisionprereqs.rst

              ip link show

-In the event of a mismatch, edit the file ``/etc/sysconfig/network-scripts/ifcfg-<nic name>`` using "vi editor".
+In the event of a mismatch, edit the file ``/etc/netplan/00-installer-config.yaml>`` using vi editor for Ubuntu clusters.

 * When discovering nodes via a mapping file, all target nodes should be set up in PXE mode before running the playbook.